viktor-begun/Udacity_Project_2/README.md

 # Title of the Project: Demographic transition in Russia

 **Purpose:** to **investigate a large freely available dataset** and **go through all typical analysis stages**.
-Namely, state some clear questions, clean the dataset, explore the data, document all steps, find the answers, use at least two type of visualisations, communicate the findings, explain the limitattions of the analysis and of the conclusions.
+Namely, state some clear questions, clean the dataset, explore the data, document all steps, find the answers, use at least two types of visualisations, communicate the findings, explain the limitattions of the analysis and of the conclusions.

 The [**Gapminder World**](https://www.gapminder.org/data/) dataset is selected.
-The reason to look at the demography is that migration politics is often in the news and in private talks.
+The reason to look at demography is that migration politics is often in the news and in private talks.
 I wanted to have a look myself on the data for a country which history I know well.
-The data for Ukraine before 1991 in `Gapminder World` seem to be taken as the average for the data on Russia.
+The data for Ukraine before 1991 in `Gapminder World` seems to be taken as the average for the data on Russia.
 However, the data for Russia include also the Soviet Union and the Russian Empire.
 Therefore, Russia were selected.

 While working on the project I observed that many features in the data can be understood as a [`demographic transition`](https://en.wikipedia.org/wiki/Demographic_transition).
 Therefore, the following questions to the data were formulated.